Arti1994/Chati/README.md

 ![Screenshot4](https://github.com/Arti1994/Chati/blob/master/doc/Screenshot4.png)

-## How to use Chati?
+## Can I use Chati?

-If you wanna try out Chati, you can simply clone the repo, build the sources and start the `Launcher` classes in the Server and Client packages respectively.
-You can then simply create an account, a world and join!
+Unfortunately, as the source (and thus the rights to publish) some resources is uncertain, I had to delete some files.
+Thus, the state of Chati in this repo is unusable.

 ## Credits